corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 Repository hoster configuration (required only if `corda-flows` transport is used):
 ```
 # URL of the repository where the hoster would serve the artifacts from.
 Supports http(s) and file transports.
-Proxies and authentication is not supported
+Proxies and authentication are not supported
 remoteRepoUrl=file:/path/to/local/repository
 ```
 ## Stopping CorDapp from working if a newer version is available